haskus/haskus-manual/source/eadt/basics.rst

 parameter ``e`` isn't used in ``NilF`` definition.

-To make the use of EADTs more pleasant, it is highly recommended to define a pattern synonym for each constructor as follows:
+To make the use of EADTs more pleasant, it is highly recommended to define a pattern synonym for each constructor:

 .. code::